All StatesTennessee

 After You Record Your Deed in Tennessee

 After the Register of Deeds records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Register of Deeds notifies the county assessor of property values of the transfer so that property tax records are updated.
-Tennessee property taxes are assessed by county assessors and collected by county trustees.
-The grantee should update their mailing address with the county trustee to receive future tax bills.
-The grantee is responsible for Tennessee property taxes from the date of transfer.
+The county assessor is notified of the transfer so that property tax records are updated, and the grantee is responsible for Tennessee property taxes from the date of transfer.
+Update your mailing address with the county trustee to receive future tax bills.

 Tennessee Quit Claim Deed FAQ